Christopher Ferguson: STS-135

 Ferguson made his third and last flight as a NASA astronaut, Commanding STS-135, the final mission of the Space Shuttle.
 The mission's primary cargo was the Multi-Purpose Logistics Module (MPLM) Raffaello and a Lightweight Multi-Purpose Carrier (LMC), which were delivered to the International Space Station (ISS).
 The flight of Raffaello marked the only time that Atlantis carried an MPLM.
 He returned to Earth after 12 days in space.

 Post-NASA career

-Ferguson retired from NASA in 2011.
-He currently works for Boeing as director of Crew and Mission Operations for Boeing's Commercial Crew Program.
+Ferguson retired from NASA in 2011 and Boeing in 2023.
+While at Boeing, he supported the development of the Starliner for Boeing's Commercial Crew Program.
 Ferguson was elected to the Astronaut Hall of Fame in January 2022.

 Boe-CFT

 In July 2018, Boeing announced his assignment to the first human CST-100 orbital test known as Boe-CFT.
-Ferguson was slated to be the capsule commander, with 2 other NASA astronauts.
+He was slated to be the capsule commander with two other NASA astronauts.
 It was scheduled to launch in 2021.
-In October 2020 he announced on his personal Twitter that he was stepping down as the commander and will not fly on CFT, for personal reasons.
+In October 2020, he announced on his personal Twitter that he was stepping down as the commander and didn’t fly on CFT for personal reasons.